Akita

 โšกPersonality

 Akitas are known for being docile, alert, responsive, dignified, composed, and friendly, receptive, faithful.
-As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
+As a high-energy breed, they are independent-minded and requiring patient, consistent training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 ๐ŸกDaily Life